effectfully/inference-in-agda/UnificationInAgda.lagda.md

 The type of the `f` function mentions the `b` variable in the `C a b` constraint, but that variable is not mentioned anywhere else and hence can't be inferred in the general case, so Haskell complains, because by default it wants all type variables to be inferrable upfront regardless of whether at the call site it would be possible to infer a variable in some cases or not.
 We can override the default behavior by enabling the `AllowAmbiguousTypes` extension, which makes the code type check without any additional changes.

-Agda's unification capabilities are well above Haskell's ones, so Agda doesn't attempt to predict what can and can't be inferred and allows to make anything implicit deferring resolution problems to the call site (i.e. it's like having `AllowAmbiguousTypes` globally enabled in Haskell).
+Agda's unification capabilities are well above Haskell's ones, so Agda doesn't attempt to predict what can and can't be inferred and allows us to make anything implicit deferring resolution problems to the call site (i.e. it's like having `AllowAmbiguousTypes` globally enabled in Haskell).
 In fact, you can make implicit even such things that are pretty much guaranteed to never have any chance of being inferred, for example

 ```agda
   const-zeroᵢ : {_ : ℕ} -> ℕ